blackferncreations/germankeycut/interface.md

 A deliberately constrained public interface may not provide enough context for a machine attempting to determine:

 * what GermanKeyCut is
-* what category it belongs to
+* what category the work presented through it belongs to
 * what structural positioning means
-* what GermanKeyCut does and does not provide
+* what the work does and does not include
 * how GermanKeyCut relates to Black Fern Creations LLC
 * how the public website relates to the underlying system